Indigenous Community Business Fund

 - has been solvent, financially viable, and not declared bankrupt prior to the economic disruptions associated with COVID-19

-- currently operates and expects to continue to operate with a reduction in revenues from the previous year over the coming months as a result of COVID-19
+- currently operates as a for profit entity and expects to continue to operate with a reduction in revenues from the previous year over the coming months as a result of COVID-19 in line with the terms of the Canada Emergency Wage Subsidy

-- has previously applied for federal business support and been declined, in whole or in part, or do not qualify under business support eligibility criteria:
+- has previously applied for federal business support and been declined, in whole or in part, or does not qualify under business support eligibility criteria:

 - this may include applications to more than 1 federal program depending on the requested support

-A First Nation, Inuit or Métis community or collective may apply for funding for 1 or more community-owned businesses.
+A First Nations, Inuit or Métis community or collective may apply for funding for 1 or more community-owned businesses.

 Businesses in the territories must apply to the Northern Business Relief Fund.